waseemhashem/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

   - **Voice application** Select the name of either a call queue or auto attendant that has already been created.

-## Changing a user's Caller ID to be a call queue's phone number
+## Changing agents/users Caller ID for Outbound calls

-You can protect a user's identity by changing their caller ID for the outbound calls to a call queue instead by creating a policy using the **New-CallingLineIdentity** cmdlet.
+You can protect agents or users identity by changing their caller ID for outbound calls to use call queue or auto attendant service number instead of their own DID, by creating a policy using the **New-CallingLineIdentity** cmdlet.

 To do this, run: